Billie1717/ColIVTurnover_Simulations/Analysis/Readme.md

 # Analysis scripts

-All the simulations are analysed either using graph analysis, as in the python notebook, or using 'MoleculeAngle.py' or 'Histrogram_Types.py'.
+All the simulations are analysed either using graph analysis, as in the python notebook, or using 'MoleculeAngle.py'.

 The stress output and number of bonds broken/made is read directly from the lammps output thermo.dat.

-AdjacencyMatrix.ipynb
+## AdjacencyMatrix.ipynb

 <ins>Description</ins>